Spears were anywhere because spears do the job

 Chinese

-In the early Shang, the Mao appeared to have a relatively brief shaft along with a reasonably slim shaft rather than Mao in the later Shang and Western Zhou duration.
-Some Mao from this age are heavily decorated as is confirmed by a Warring States duration Mao from the Ba Shu region.
+In the early Shang, Mao appeared to have a relatively brief shaft and a reasonably slim shaft rather than Mao in the later Shang and Western Zhou duration.
+Some Mao from this age is heavily decorated, as is confirmed by a Warring States duration Mao from the Ba Shu region.

-In the Han empire the Mao and the Ji (戟 Ji can be loosely defined as a halberd) climbed to notability in the military.
-Fascinating to note is that the quantity of iron Mao-heads found surpasses the quantity of bronze heads.
-By the end of the Han empire (Eastern Han) the process of substitute of the iron Mao had been completed and the bronze Mao had been left entirely outdated.
+In the Han empire, Mao and Ji (戟 Ji can be loosely defined as a halberd) climbed to notability in the military.
+Fascinating to note is that the quantity of iron Mao-heads found surpasses the number of bronze heads.
+By the end of the Han empire (Eastern Han), the substitute for the iron Mao had been completed, and the bronze Mao had been left entirely outdated.